 The tour guide has planned a trip around the island before we leave the island.
 With our luggage safely tucked in the Pangkor pink taxi, we headed to the first place in the tour – the “satay” factory, a must for anyone who is visiting the island.
 Compared to the last trip several years, the factory has indeed “improve” – it is more tuned for tourist visitors now.

-Salted fish and other dry seafood items is the main attraction here but price wise, my wife seem to defer the fact that the price is reasonable.
+Salted fish and other dry seafood items are the main attraction here but price-wise, my wife seems to defer the fact that the price is reasonable.
 Some of the items’ price is slightly expensive than in KL.
-After several round, we decided not to buy much except for those items that is “pure” Pangkor based.
+After several rounds, we decided not to buy much except for those items that are “pure” Pangkor based.

-Next in the “must” see item in Pangkor is the Mini Great Wall of China – it was worth the visit but unfortunately we did not have enough time to marvel the interesting art work in the temple grounds.
-Some of the guys managed to walk all the way up and then had tough time walking down.
+Next in the “must” see an item in Pangkor is the Mini Great Wall of China – it was worth the visit but unfortunately, we did not have enough time to marvel at the interesting artwork on the temple grounds.
+Some of the guys managed to walk all the way up and then had a tough time walking down.

-(The main ride when in Pangkor – there was very impressive hill roads with deadly twists and turns but it posed no problem for the pink taxis)
+(The main ride when in Pangkor – there were very impressive hill roads with deadly twists and turns but it posed no problem for the pink taxis)

 We reached the jetty tired and hungry – a problem compounded by the fact that we had to carry extra bags and my son who got too tired to walk.
 We hoped to get a better ferry back and we almost missed the open space boat.
 The same type of ferry that we had when we left Lumut was waiting for us but due to the number of people in our group, the boat attendants agreed to leave us for the next boat.

-Once we reached Lumut, we were left to our own to look for lunch and shopping.
+Once we reached Lumut, we were left on our own to look for lunch and shopping.
 We had time for lunch – good briyani rice but did not have any for shopping.
-Just enough time to grab some cheap souvenirs from one of the shop by the road side before we spotted our buses for the journey back to KL.
+Just enough time to grab some cheap souvenirs from one of the shops by the roadside before we spotted our buses for the journey back to KL.
 It was almost quiet when we were returning back to KL – most of us were sleeping (and me snoring very loudly, so my wife said).

-It was almost 4 in the afternoon when we arrived at the office area – to conclude the trip was good but certainly the hotel operators in Pangkor could have done more to make the trip more worthwhile.
-Perhaps the cheaper travel cost played a factor but still it was not enjoyable at that level.
-We had better times in Port Dickson for far cheaper travel cost.
-Hopefully things will be different in future.
+It was almost 4 in the afternoon when we arrived at the office area – to conclude the trip was good but certainly, the hotel operators in Pangkor could have done more to make the trip more worthwhile.
+Perhaps the cheaper travel cost played a factor but still, it was not enjoyable at that level.
+We had better times in Port Dickson for far cheaper travel costs.
+Hopefully, things will be different in future.